I still remember the first time ChatGPT helped me finish a project in record time.

 I ranked the top 9 ChatGPT alternative chatbots based on The AI ‘Big Bang’ Study 2025 by OneLittleWeb.

-Meanwhile, I ranked the rest of the chatbots based on the best chatbots ranking put together by AItools.xyz.
+Meanwhile, I ranked some based on the best chatbots ranking by aitools.xyz, and the rest based on personal assessment.

 Understandability